eric-burel/data-fetching-patterns-in-react/README.md

 `Suspense` manages the asynchronous loading of the `Friends` component, showing a `<FriendsSkeleton />` placeholder until the component's data dependencies are resolved.
 This setup ensures that the user interface remains responsive and informative during data fetching, improving the overall user experience by seamlessly integrating loading state management.

+### Use the pattern in Vue.js

-It's worth noting that Vue.js is also exploring a similar experimental pattern, where you can employ declarative data fetching using:
+It's worth noting that Vue.js is also exploring a similar experimental pattern, where you can employ Fallback Markup using:

 ```text
 <Suspense>